niccolosanarico/marketcloud-boilerplate-rails/README.md

 # Marketcloud Rails Boilerplate

 This is a Rails-based boilerplate for a [Marketcloud](http://www.marketcloud.it)-powered e-commerce site.
-This boilerplate is built on top of Rails 5, bootstrap 3.4 and supports out of the box [segment.com](http://segment.com) analytics, [sendgrid](https://www.sendgrid.com) for emails and [Redis](https://www.redis.io) for basic caching of API calls to Marketcloud.
+This boilerplate is built on top of Rails 5, bootstrap 3.4 and supports out of the box Braintree/Paypal payments (sorry, no Stripe yet), [segment.com](http://segment.com) analytics, [sendgrid](https://www.sendgrid.com) for emails and [Redis](https://www.redis.io) for basic caching of API calls to Marketcloud.

 ## Installation